How to Use Targeting in a Media Buying Campaign

 What to do?

-You can select the hours when the performance is awesome and target only those specific time periods, which will help you to effectively cut your costs.
+Select the hours when the performance is best and target only those specific time periods, which will help you to effectively cut your costs.

 This will also allow you to create whitelists!